Welcome to Southeastern Massachusetts Pine Barrens Alliance (SEMPBA)!

 Anna posing with some of our pitch pine seedlings to publicize the "Adopt a Pitch Pine" event

-SEMPBA volunteers are involved in research projects ranging from saltwater intrusion into Plymouth's ground water, initiatives to engage citizens in regional climate change mitigation and preparation, and a variety of citizen science projects.
-There's room for you and your ideas!
+SEMPBA volunteers participate in a range of research projects, including studying saltwater intrusion into Plymouth's groundwater, engaging citizens in regional climate change mitigation and preparedness, and contributing to various citizen science initiatives.
+There’s plenty of room for you and your ideas—join us in making a difference!

 Find out how you can become involved.
 Click here.